Close

 Paragraph

-As well as running our own trials, we offer support and advice to colleagues and external parties planning clinical trials through our trial adoption process.
+We continually examine how we design and deliver trials, including participant recruitment and retention strategies, to optimise effectiveness and efficiency.
+As well as running our own trials, we offer support and advice to colleagues and external parties planning a trial through our trial adoption process.

 Our approach

-• Identifying cost-effective interventions for problems of global health importance including a range of clinical trials in a number of research themes
+• Identifying cost-effective interventions for problems of global health importance by integrating health economics into trial design

-• Promoting the efficient conduct of clinical trials through statistical data monitoring of trials, developing in-house IT and database systems (including central randomisation, secure servers, trials databases and adverse event reporting systems);
+• Promoting the efficient conduct of clinical trials through statistical data monitoring, developing in-house IT and database systems (including central randomisation, secure servers, trials databases and adverse event reporting systems)

-• Maximising the use of clinical trial data by making anonymised datasets available to investigators beyond the original research team, within and external to LSHTM;
+• Maximising the use of clinical trial data by making anonymised datasets available to investigators beyond the original research team

-• Increasing the health impact of clinical trials through more effective dissemination of trial results;
+• Increasing the health impact and reach of clinical trials through effective dissemination of trial results to diverse audiences

 Team